angular/angularfire/docs/5-user-authentication.md

 ## Login users

-If you have setup authentication in boostrap like above, then all you need to do is call login on `af.auth.login()`
+If you have setup authentication in bootstrap like above, then all you need to do is call login on `af.auth.login()`

 The long exception is if you're using username and password, then you'll have